madikarizma/madikarizma/README.md

 * Commit to a process, not a goal.
 * Be very careful about trying to become happier than happy.
 * Invest in helping those who need vs. investing in having more than you need.
+* How you do anything is how you do everything.

 ### Social